gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and stooped to pick up a rock half the size of his head.

 "Stop!
 You can't..."
-Maddy swallowed again.
+Maddy swallowed her words.
 Bots weren't alive,
 but they were still people.
 Even if this one was a rogue or a raider, what Gumption was planning to do---

 Gumption looked at her, his jaw set.
-"Yes I can," he grunted.
+"Yes I can," he grunted,
+struggling not to drop the rock.
 "You heard what it said.
 We're targets.
 You want it to go after Sindy next?"

-He didn't wait for an answer.
+He splashed into the shallows without waiting for an answer.
-Hefting his rock,
-he splashed into the shallows.

-The bot still lay where it had fallen.
+The bot lay where it had fallen.
 Gumption hesitated for a moment.
-"Anyway, thanks for saving me," he muttered.
+"Thanks for saving me," he muttered.
 He lifted the rock over his head---

----and yelped with surprise as the bot sat up in the water and said, "You're welcome."
+---and yelped with surprise as the bot sat up and said, "You're welcome."
 The lenses on the front of its head rotated a quarter turn and then back as if it was blinking.